survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Implementing an Asynchronous Loader

 Even though you can implement a lot of loaders using the synchronous interface, there are times when asynchronous calculation is required.
-You might be integrating a third party package for example.
+Wrapping a third party package as a loader can force you to this.

 The example above can be adapted to asynchronous form by using webpack specific API through `this.async()`.
 Webpack sets this and the function returns a callback following Node conventions (error first, result second).
 Tweak as follows: